10 Non-Toxic Kitchen Swaps for 2026 (Plus a Bonus!)

 Clean AF Tip: Never soak wood in the sink!
 Wipe it down with mild soap, dry it immediately, and hit it with a little food-grade mineral oil once a month.
 It’ll look brand new for decades.

-The Problem: Most black plastic spatulas are made from recycled electronic waste (seriously) and can contain flame retardants.
+The Problem: Most black plastic spatulas are made from recycled electronic waste and can contain hidden flame retardants.
 Even "BPA-free" plastic can melt or warp at high temperatures, shedding chemicals and microplastics directly into your stir-fry.

 Budget Hero: OXO Good Grips Silicone Spatula — Heat resistant up to 600°F and won't scratch your ceramic pans.
 Every kitchen needs at least two.